tnwei/exposure-to-code/source/07_numerical_methods.rst

 Exercise: Solving optimization problems with `scipy`
 ----------------------------------------------------
 ..
 Section objective:
 ..
 Estimated time: 25 mins
 ..
 Instructor notes:

 In this exercise, we will see how we can use coding to make optimal decisions for selling ice cream.

 ..TODO: Brief description of `scipy`
 ..
 We will be making use of the `scipy` library
 .. library of more specific algorithms built on numpy
 ..
 Today will be using the optimization part

+SciPy can be said as an extension to NumPy.
+SciPy contains modules for optimization, integration, image and signal processing, interpolation and a few other modules that are common in the scientific and engineering field.
+Today, we will be using the optimization part of SciPy.

 ..
 TODO: Filling in basics of optimization

+Optimization is defined as "the action of making the best or most effective use of a situation or resource."(Oxford Languages).
+Via optimization, we aim to achieve the best design of a given thing given certain criteria or constraints while maximizing certain factors.

 ..
 What is an optimization problem?

+An optimization problem on the other hand is the problem of finding the best solution from a set of all possible solutions.
+Realistically, maybe our human mind can come up with something that may seem to be the best solution, however for computers and in mathematics, obtaining the BEST solution is often not an easy task.
+There are two types of optimization problems.
+One is discrete optimization problems and another is continuous optimization problems.
+Continuous optimization problems tend to be easier to solve as the smoothness of the functions (continuous variables) means we can deduce information easier.
+On the contrary, discrete optimization problems are tougher to deduce but this is where numerical methods come in to save the day!

 ..
 What is objective function

+In optimization problems, in figuring out what is the best solution, we typically look into maximizing our objective function.
+Our objective function being our goal, is what the optimization has to consider when generating a solution.
+Most times, there is only one objective function i.e. reducing cost of electricity in office, building a stronger roof for a house, but sometimes there are cases where optimization problems have 0 or even more than 1 objective functions.
+For example, let's say you have a problem in getting the most fuel efficiency while driving, but at the same time you want to drive fast.
+Another example would be to build a car that's lighter but make it more structurally solid.
+These two conflicting objectives should be be kept in view when developing an optimization.

 ..
 How we solve optimization problems --> typically pass to robust solver

+There are numerous different ways to solve optimization problems.
+In Python, we simply pass all the hard work to libraries such as SciPy or Google's OR-Tools.
+In solving an optimization problem, it is important to set up the required variables, constraints, and objective functions to pass into a solver.
+Without any of these, you might not get an accurate result or your error margin might be too high.

 ..
 Many subdomains of optimization!
 Linear programming, integer programming etc, we just doing a very simple toy problem here

 Part A
 ^^^^^^

 You sell icecream by the road.
 Each cone of ice cream costs 50 cents to make.
 You have noticed that the higher the selling price of your ice cream, the less people will buy them in a day.
 You estimate that the number of customers per day as a function of price is :math:`f(x) = 2000-1000x`.
 Find the best selling price to maximize your profit in a day.

 Use `minimize_scalar` from `scipy.optimize` to solve this optimization problem.
 For that, we will require an objective function to optimize, such that we find the point where its value becomes as small as possible.

 .. note ::
     TODO Elaborate on minimize_scalar - optimization is phrased as minimization, and historical context is cost, thus algos seek to minimize instead of maximize.
 Easy to accomplish by switching signs.

     Anyway there are a few functions in scipy to conduct minimization, but minimize_scalar is for the simple cases where we only want to minimize one number.

     More solvers out there like Gurobi

 ..
 Note for future: The way this content is structured seems a bit inconsistent.
 Prolly can think about refactoring in the future.

 1. Create a function `calc_profit` that takes the argument `price`.
 Calculate profit from ice cream sales following the steps below:
     a.
 Calculate number of customers at the given price
     b.
 Calculate the total cost: customers times cost of one ice cream cone
     c.
 Calculate the total revenue: customers times selling price
     d.
 Return profit, which is revenue - cost
 2. Create another function called `obj_fun` which takes `price` as an argument.
 Return the negative of `calc_profit(price)`.
 This is to be passed to `minimize_scalar`.
 3. Import `minimize_scalar` from `scipy.optimize`, and run the following code:
 ::